StaticJsCMS/static-cms/website/content/docs/test-backend.md

 weight: 50
 ---

-You can use the `test-repo` backend to try out Simple CMS without connecting to a Git repo.
+You can use the `test-repo` backend to try out Static CMS without connecting to a Git repo.
 With this backend, you can write and publish content normally, but any changes will disappear when you reload the page.
-This backend powers the Simple CMS [demo site](https://cms-demo.netlify.com/).
+This backend powers the Static CMS [demo site](https://cms-demo.netlify.com/).

 **Note:** The `test-repo` backend can't access your local file system, nor does it connect to a Git repo, thus you won't see any existing files while using it.

-To enable this backend, add the following lines to your Simple CMS `config.yml` file:
+To enable this backend, add the following lines to your Static CMS `config.yml` file:

 ```yaml
 backend: